Luigian/Climbing_Tracker_Website/README.md

 * `users` and `gyms` posses a **one-to-one** relation, meaning that each user can only register one gym, and each gym can only have one manager.
 For this, each record in the `gyms` table have an attribute to store a primary key of the `users` table as a foreign key.

-* `users` and `climbs` posses a **one-to-many** relation, meaning that a user can register multiple climbs, but a climb can only belong to one user.
+* `users` and `climbs` posses a **one-to-many** relation, meaning that an user can register multiple climbs, but a climb can only belong to one user.
 For this, each record in the `climbs` table have an attribute to store a primary key of the `users` table as a foreign key.

 * `gyms` and `routes` posses a **one-to-many** relation, meaning that a gym can register many routes, but a route can only belong to one gym.
 For this, each record in the `routes` table have an attribute to store a primary key of the `gyms` table as a foreign key.

-* `climbs` and `routes` possess a **many-to-one** relation, meaning that each climb can only be done to one route, and a route can be climbed many times.
+* `climbs` and `routes` posses a **many-to-one** relation, meaning that each climb can only be done to one route, and a route can be climbed many times.
 For this, each record in the `climbs` table have an attribute to store a primary key of the `routes` table as a foreign key.

 ### Generating the statistics